Factbox: The hunt for the Paris attackers

 Other: A third attacker in the Bataclan attack was killed by police.
 No further identity information has been provided.

 Brahim Abdeslam, 31 (born July 30, 1984), French citizen but born and raised in Brussels, where he ran a bar in the Molenbeek district with brother Salah.
-Blew himself up at Paris Comptoir Voltaire cafe.
+Blew himself up at the Comptoir Voltaire cafe in wake of the cafe shootings.
 His fingerprints were found on one of the AK47 rifles left in a Seat Leon car used in the attacks.

+Ringleader Abdelhamid Abaaoud, 28, grew up in the Molenbeek district of Brussels, but vanished in 2013 and showed up in Syria.
+Local media say he was jailed for robbery in 2010 and spent time in prison alongside Salah Abdeslam.
+Before the attacks, European governments believed Abaaoud was still in Syria, having been in Belgium in January plotting attacks that were foiled when police raided a house in Verviers, killing two Belgian associates.

+Prosecutor Francois Molins confirmed on Nov.
+24 that Abaaoud both took part in the cafe killings and returned to the killing scenes in Paris after the event on the night of Nov.
+13. He also said Abaaoud and another man were believed to be preparing a suicide bomb attack on the La Defense business district in the west of Paris on Nov.
+18 or 19.

 Stade de France: (three dead suicide bombers, 1 named)